Johnny Kidd (wrestler): Professional wrestling career

 In 2015, Kidd announced his retirement would be held in Chikara in May 2016.
 On 11 November 2015, Kidd wrestled Japanese wrestler Ultimo Dragon, for Pro Wrestling Pride at PWP Heroes & Legends 2, in a losing encounter, but would return to the company in 2016, wrestling three matches, and winning the PWP Catch Division Championship from Scotty Essex.
 He would lose the rematch in Teignmouth, Devon in a Mountevens match.

 On 28 May 2016, Kidd faced Mike Quackenbush at a Chikara event in Manchester in his retirement match, which ended in a draw after eight rounds.
 Kidd came out of retirement for a Chikara event in Wolverhampton on 2 September 2017, losing to Quackenbush in a British Rules match.

 On 23 March 2019 Kidd came out of retirement for a one-off event in Godalming Surrey for LDN Wrestling losing in both of his matches.

 In August 2019 Johnny Kidd was inducted into the British Wrestlers Reunion Hall of Fame at the annual Reunion held at The Bridges Public House, receiving the award from Blondie Bob Barratt.

 On 7 December 2019, Johnny Kidd wrestled a match in Bucharest, Romania against Tom Fulton, for the co-main event of that night's end of the year event.
 The match was part of the Deadly Sinners showcase, put forth by Romanian Wrestling Alliance, or RWA for short.
 The winner of the encounter was Tom Fulton, after winning rounds 2 and 5 of a British rules match; round 1 and 4 were a tie, with Johnny Kidd winning only round 3.

+In 2023 Kidd became a referee for LDN Wrestling and in 2024 is seen more in this role than as an active wrestler.
+He wrestled his last match on October 29, 2024 when he lost to Alan Lee Travis in a Best 2 of 3 Falls match.